ScreamCat1/tour-heroes/README.md

-# tour-heroes
+# tour-of-heroes
-Tour Heroes with angular 1.3
+Tour of Heroes with angular 1.3